Thomas Kahlenberg: Brøndby

 On 21 August 2013, Kahlenberg signed a four-year contract with his former club Brøndby after being away from Denmark for eight years.
 Upon joining the club, he expressed his delight to return to Brøndby, calling it a "special place for him" and was given a number seven shirt.

 Kahlenberg made his second debut for the club, starting a match and playing 88 minutes before being substituted, in a 0–0 draw against Randers on 25 August 2013.
 Since making his debut for Brøndby, he started in the next five matches for the club, playing in the midfield position.
 However, Kahlenberg suffered an injury that kept him out for a month.
 On 24 November 2013, he returned to the first team, coming on as a 66th-minute substitute, in a 1–0 win against FC Midtjylland.
-Following an injury of Mikkel Thygesen, Kahlenberg was appointed captain in his absent.
+Following an injury of Mikkel Thygesen, Kahlenberg was appointed captain in his absence.
 He captained his first match for Brøndby, starting a match and played 62 minutes before being substituted, in a 3–1 loss against Copenhagen on 1 December 2013.
 Kahlenberg then continued to establish himself in the starting eleven for the club, playing in the midfield position, as well as, being the captain.
 He then scored his first goal of the season, as well as, setting up one of Brøndby's goals, in a 2–2 draw against AaB on 23 February 2014.
 Two weeks later on 9 March 2014, Kahlenberg set up two goals, as he helped the club win 4–1 against Nordsjælland.
 On 21 April 2014, he scored his second goal of the season, in a 2–1 win against AGF.
 After missing a match due to suspension, Kahlenberg returned to the starting line–up against Nordsjælland in the last game of the season and set up two goals, as Brøndby drew 2–2.
 His performance throughout the 2013–14 season led the club's supporters to name him the best player in the league.
 In his first season back at Brøndby, he went to make twenty–four appearances and scoring two times in all competitions.